NicoPauer/OOP/README.md

 Many projects related with Object Oriented Programming

 # Description
-Copyright (c) Nico Pauer, February 16 of 2023
+Copyright (c) Nico Pauer, February 11 of 2023

-FirewallBlockerP is a project to block the internet access to determinated IP addresses  using a file with the blocked IP addresse.
-Use this only for learning this is not secure to real use.
+A class to determinate many Character's aspects like name or habilities.

 # Dependecies
-- Open JDK 6.0 or Greater
+- G++ 9.4.0 or Greater